JAPAN: UJI BIO MATCHA UND GYOKURO TEEGARTEN

 Cultivation and Processing

-Since Mr. Okuda decided to not expose his tea bushes totally to the natural conditions, but to make use of a very reduced organic manuring – especially with rape pomace – his teas get a well-balanced flavor with a slight sweetness.
-Just a few tea gardens like the Sakura-no En are able to reach clearly sweet nuances in their teas, without using any fertilizers.
-But in the case of shaded teas like Matcha and Gyokuro it is rather difficult, if also organic fertilizers are not used.
+Since the tea gardener of the organic Uji matcha and gyokuro tea garden decided to not expose his tea bushes to totally natural conditions, but to make use of a reduced organic manuring – especially with rape pomace – his teas get a well-balanced flavour with a slight sweetness.
+Just a few tea gardens are able to reach clear and sweet nuances in their teas, without using any fertilizers.
+But in the case of shaded teas like matcha and gyokuro it is rather difficult without applying, fertilizers.
 Therefore, organic manuring seems like the best option.
-On the others hand, other tea gardens, believing they would focus on a “traditional” production, manure their tea bushes with a lot of mineral fertilizers, which gives the tea an often extreme sweetness.
-The use of significant portions of chemical and synthetical pesticides, used to get rid of pest infestations in the gardens, could cause goosebumps for reflective tea drinkers.
+Other tea gardens, believing they would focus on a “traditional” production, manure their tea bushes with a lot of mineral fertilizers, which gives the tea an often extreme sweetness.
+The use of significant portions of chemical and synthetic pesticides, used to get rid of pest infestations in the gardens, should cause goose bumps for reflective tea drinkers.

-Mr. Okuda questions if the above mentioned “traditional” production of many non-organic gyokuro and matcha tea gardens is really a traditional production method, because in the zenith of shaded tea production times, when aristocrats had fallen in love with shaded teas, such manuring was unthinkable.
-But if one likes the immoderately sweet flavor of a matcha of gyokuro, which is produced with the help of the chemical industry, or if he favors the taste of Mr. Okuda’s natural gyokuro and matcha, needs every single tea drinker to decide for himself.
+The tea gardeners questions if the above mentioned “traditional” production of many non-organic gyokuro and matcha tea gardens is really a traditional production method, because in the zenith of shaded tea production times, when aristocrats had fallen in love with shaded teas, such manuring was unthinkable.
+Every single tea drinker needs to decide for himself whether one preferes the immoderately sweet flavour of a matcha or gyokuro, which is produced with the help of the chemical industry, or if one favours the taste of this pure gyokuro and matcha.

-The most important thing for matcha is – and this is where all three fractions share the same opinion – that it is grounded by a stone mill right after the leaf veins are taken out.
+The most important thing for matcha is – and this is where all three fractions share the same opinion – that it is ground by a stone mill right after the leaf veins are taken out.
 Those two steps are in the hands of Aijiro’s son and grandson.
-In contrast to simple powder tea, which is grinded in a ceramic mill in far bigger amounts, stone mills can produce only about 30g of the fine poweder tea.
+In contrast to simple powder tea, which is ground in a ceramic mill in far bigger amounts, stone mills can produce only about 30g per hour of the fine powder tea.
 This is the second reason, besides the shading of the tea bushes, why a good matcha is quite expensive.

-It is very important to Mr. Okuda that his teas are really traditionally produced, which means not to use any of the chemical and synthetical pesticides, fertilizers or colorants.
-This philosophy of Mr. Okuda helps him to make both sorts of strongly shaded tea, matcha and gyokuro, well-balanced in their flavor and to let them not have an artificially sweet taste.
-With experiencing the flavor of the organic Uji Matcha it is possible to get a hint of how the original sorts of Matcha tasted like, in times when Kyoto was still Japan’s capital city and only the tea coming from Uji counted as the one and only tea (Honcha).
+It is very important to the tea farmer of the organic tea garden in Uji, that his teas are really traditionally produced, which means not to use any of the chemical and synthetic pesticides, fertilizers or colorants.
+This philosophy helps him to make both sorts of strongly shaded tea, matcha and gyokuro, well-balanced in their flavour and without any artificially sweet taste.
+With experiencing the flavour of the organic Uji Matcha it is possible to get a hint of how the original sorts of Matcha tasted like, in times when Kyoto was still Japan’s capital city and only the tea coming from Uji counted as the one and only tea (Honcha).

 Not far away from Kyoto, where from 794 to 1869 the imperial court of Japan resided, is a small town called Uji.
 It became well-known when the aristocrats started a new kind of game, where the person, who could tell which of the teas was the “original” (Hon-Cha) and which was the “not original” tea (Hi-Cha), gained the victory.
 Regarded as “original” were only Togano-teas, and a little bit later it was the ones coming from Uji.
 Since this time is Uji one of the reputable places for tea cultivation.

-The drinking of powder tea, which became a common form of tea preparation in China during Song Dynasty (960-1279), developed to an art as in the Japanese tea ceremony (Chado), having its zenith in Japan, while it was almost forgotten in China.
-Because of the mildness of shaded teas, favored by the aristocrats, Uji became one of the most important places for the production of matcha and gyokuro, for whom the tea bushes are shaded round about three weeks before the harvest.
+The drinking of powder tea, which became a common form of tea preparation in China during the Song Dynasty (960-1279), developed to an art in the Japanese tea ceremony (Chado), having its zenith in Japan, while it was almost forgotten in China.
+Because of the mildness of shaded teas, favoured by the aristocrats, Uji became one of the most important places for the production of matcha and gyokuro, for whom the tea bushes are shaded about three weeks before the harvest.